 They love being cuddled, which makes them perfect for persons experiencing empty nests after their children have moved out of their homes.
 Interestingly, Cavalier King Charles Spaniels also get along very well with cats.

 The story goes that Doberman Pinschers were first bred by tax collectors who needed an additional security detail while they collected debts at night.
-And it’s not hard to see why Doberman Pinschers made sense for exactly that.
+And it’s not hard to see why Doberman Pinschers made sense for precisely that.

 With their furry coats, full beards, and almost human-like mustaches, Miniature Schnauzers look like little grandfathers.
-But don’t be fooled by appearances because these dogs are far from being slow or lazy.
+But don’t be fooled by appearances because these dogs are far from slow or lazy.